rpdelaney-archive/pwstore/README.rst

     Usage: pwstore [OPTIONS] RECORD COMMAND [ARGS]...

     Options:
     -?, -h, --help  Show this message and exit.

     Commands:
     add      Create a new record
     alias    Create a symlink named ALIAS
     copy     Copy a KEY value to the system clipboard delete   Delete KEY from a record
-      drop    Delete an entire record from the disk get     Retrieve a KEY value from a record list    List the keys in a record qrcode  Display a KEY value as a qrcode select  Decrypt a record and print it raw type    Type a KEY value at the cursor position update  Update a record's KEY with VALUE
+    drop     Delete an entire record from the disk get      Retrieve a KEY value from a record list     List the keys in a record qrcode   Display a KEY value as a qrcode qrcodei  Display a KEY value as a qrcode in a png select   Decrypt a record and print it raw type     Type a KEY value at the cursor position update   Update a record's KEY with VALUE

 Dependencies
 ~~~~~~~~~~~~